 Did you know that the Pumpkin Spice Latte is the official beverage of Autumn?
-Okay, maybe not *official,* but considering the fact that Forbes, CNN, and other sites are actually covering the release date of the you-know-who-bucks version, I’d say it’s pretty close.
+Okay, maybe not *official,* but considering the fact that Forbes and other sites are actually covering the release date of the you-know-who-bucks version, I’d say it’s pretty close.

 Personally, I prefer to make my pumpkin spice lattes at home, both because it’s more convenient and because I can use quality ingredients while still paying less than I would for store-bought versions.